Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In subsequent years, Sony continued to expand its business by selling portable transistor radios.
 Then, in 1968, Sony released the Trinitron, an innovative cathode ray tube (CRT) color television set.
 Trinitron TVs were brighter and more colorful than the competition, which led to Sony winning an Emmy for the technology.

 Sony stopped producing Trinitron televisions in 2008, opting instead to follow the industry trends in producing plasma, LCD, and LED TVs.
 In today’s market, Sony is one of the few manufacturers to offer both OLED and standard LED TV options.
 Their OLED sets are comparable to LG’s, but they lack the same gaming performance and are often more expensive.
+You can read about one of their models with our Sony A9 OLED review.

 (Pro 1): Plenty of Premium Features and Functionality: Sony does its best work when producing mid-range and high-end televisions.
 These TVs offer a ton of premium features and functionality, especially when compared to competing options from popular companies like Samsung and LG.
 The following are some of the best features Sony TVs have to offer in their standard lineup:

 (Con 1): Premium Pricing: With all the premium features we listed above, you can expect Sony televisions to carry a hefty price.
 Fortunately, this is only somewhat true.
 Yes, most Sony options are more expensive than similar sets from competitors, but the difference isn’t out of this world.
 Expect to pay a little more for these premium features, but this also means you can expect a more premium experience no matter what screen size you purchase.
+In short, you’ll pay more for Sony TV monitors and high-end 75-inch TVs made by Sony.

 (Pro 2): Amazing Out-of-Box Color Accuracy: Many high-end TVs require professional color calibration after being installed in order to get the best color accuracy.
 Virtually all Sony TVs offer excellent color accuracy straight out of the box.
 This means you can save money by foregoing expensive calibration services and still get an amazing picture with vibrant colors.